TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-01-prism-plugins-in-node.md

 ---
 title: How to Use PrismJS Plugins with NodeJS and MarkdownIt
-excerpt: Dead simple hacks to render fancy Prism plugins in Node.
-Tell stories with code more effectively!
+excerpt: Improve storytelling with code with these dead simple hacks for rendering fancy Prism plugins in Node.
 tags:
   - web
   - js